The 2019 guide to celebrating Chinese New Year in Singapore for families

 9. Shop till you drop at The Lunar Bazaar

-Why bother squeezing in a crowded mall when you can find everything you need to prepare for Chinese New Year with the family here – clothes, gifts, decorations, plants, antiques and so much more.
+Why bother squeezing in a crowded mall when you can you need to prepare for Chinese New Year with the family here – clothes, gifts, decorations, plants, antiques and so much more.
 Head to Viva Business Park between 7 to 13 January, and 21 to 29 January.

 10. Learn Chinese culture at the Singapore Chinese Cultural Centre